 - Adding credits after the Freeze Date does not increase financial aid received.

 - Taking courses which begin after the freeze date may affect financial aid.
 For example, after the freeze date, the Federal Pell Grant is not disbursed until after courses have started.
 The grant is reduced accordingly for students who fail to begin attendance in all classes.

-The financial aid package should be completed before course registration or tuition and fees will need to be paid for before the designated due dates.
-If tuition and fees are not paid within designated due dates, registration is cancelled.
+The financial aid package should be completed before course registration, or tuition and fees must be paid before the designated due dates.
+If tuition and fees are not paid by designated due dates, registration is cancelled.

 The Financial Aid Office reserves the right to adjust a financial aid package when an over-award is made.
 Students are required to notify the Financial Aid Office if any additional gift, aid or assistance is received for educational expenses.
 Furthermore, the Financial Aid Office voids any award if it is determined that the student provided incorrect or false information on the financial aid application.
 All financial aid awards are subject to change if

 - the information on which they were based changes,

 The Central Piedmont Financial Aid Office adjusts student awards throughout the drop/add period.
 After the drop/add period, no awards are adjusted unless a "never attended" or a "complete withdrawal" is received from the instructor.

 The award letter is based on full-time enrollment for an entire year.
 Any changes in enrollment status must be reported to the Financial Aid Office.

 - Full-time status (100%) means enrollment for a minimum of 12 credit hours.